Your search did not match any results.

 Lead management is the lynchpin of demand and revenue generation strategies and is equally important to marketing and sales.
 Marketing automation software provides the framework to best handle lead management.
 Without a proper system to handle all potential customers across all channels (email, web, ecommerce, direct, etc.), it's impossible to monetize their interest.

 Close collaboration between sales and marketing is necessary, and it's especially critical during the handoff of leads.
 Both teams need to be in sync regarding the criteria, attributes, and characteristics of different lead types.
 Although lead management focuses primarily on the organization of the customer data distributed across the various sales cycle stages, marketing automation software simplifies this otherwise manual and time-consuming task.

 92% of users say that their main goal with marketing automation software is to improve their qualified lead pipeline.

 The goal of every marketing email campaign is to generate qualified leads, and marketing automation software helps marketers manage the lead qualification process.

 Initially, most people are not ready to buy.
 They need to be nurtured through the process.
-A marketing automation platform uncomplicates lead management due to its ability to review the criteria for each prospect/ customer and place them, as appropriate, into the next stage of their buying cycle.
+A marketing automation platform makes lead management less complicated by reviewing the criteria for each prospect/ customer and place them, as appropriate, into the next stage of their buying cycle.
 Marketers can quickly identify who is not ready to progress towards a sale and who may just need more encouragement.

 With marketing automation software, marketers have the tools to assess the behavior and fit of each buyer and ultimately determine if they have the attributes of a qualified lead.